inteliquent/voice-platform-demo/README.md

 - VZW -  `*727089827739`
 - AT&T or T-Mobile -  `**21*17089827739#`)
-2. Call your mobile number (one that has forwarding active) - call is forwarded to `708-982-7739` which is an Inteliqent number with Voice Platform capabilities enabled.
+2. Call your mobile number (one that has forwarding active) - call is forwarded to `708-982-7739` which is an Inteliquent number with Voice Platform capabilities enabled.
-3. The call arrives to Inteliquent Voice Platform and the following script is triggered: ([Inteqliquent Doorman demo](sample/doorman_demo.xml))
+3. The call arrives to Inteliquent Voice Platform and the following script is triggered: ([Inteliquent Doorman demo](sample/doorman_demo.xml))
-4. Voice Plaform checks that this is a forwarded call.
+4. Voice Platform checks that this is a forwarded call.
 5. “Doorman functionality” is triggered and plays prompt saying “Hi!
 You have reached Inteliquent's Doorman demo.
 Please say your first and last names and the purpose of your call after the beep.
 Then I'll try to connect you.”
 6. Record the message (8 seconds) after recording stops caller hears “Thanks”
 7. Caller hears ringing